HyperAgents/hmas/domains/logistics/create-organization/README.md

 John, however, is unsure whether the SL Logistics' organizational model is adequate in his case.
 Thus, he conducts a comparative analysis between the SL Logistics organizational model with similar enterprises but whose organizational model are based on different assumptions and some theoretical models (i.e., not yet enacted models).
 He concludes that the SL Logistics' organizational model is adequate to create the FL Logistics enterprise.

-The main aspect of the SL Logistics that motivated John to copy its organizational model is the enterprise culture reflected in its organizational values and goals:
+The main aspect of the SL Logistics that motivated John to copy its organizational model is the enterprise culture reflected in its organizational values:

 * **Organizational Values**
   + _Commitment_: Do everything you can to keep the organization promisses to the customers.
   + _Integrity and Respect_: Communicate openly and honestly with the customers and other members of the organization.
-* **Organizational Goals**
-  + _Enhanced Customer Service_: Better handling of transportation and the overall logistics operation.
-  + _Enhanced Efficiency_: Increase the cost-effectiviness of the transportation system, reduce overhead costs and simplify the order processing.

 Additionally, the FL Logistics will mirror the composition of the SL Logistics and provides the following roles and responsibilities:
   1. _Human resources officer_: Hire, develop and look after employees.